GFA-spec/GFA-spec/GFA1.md

 # `C` Containment line

-A containment line represents an overlap between two segments where one (the `From` segment) is contained in the other (the `To` segment).
-The `Pos` field stores the leftmost position of the contained segment in the container segment in its forward orientation (i.e. before this is oriented according to the `FromOrient` sign).
+A containment line represents an overlap between two segments where one (the `Container` segment) is contained in the other (the `Contained` segment).
+The `Pos` field stores the leftmost position of the contained segment in the container segment in its forward orientation (i.e. before this is oriented according to the `ContainerOrient` sign).

 ## Example